alnew/UW_volunteers_2019/README.md

 - If not, please check StackOverflow or shoot me an email at amynewman2@gmail.com

 ## Step 3: Create a Virtual Environment and Install poppler and pandas

+### For Mac:
-In Anaconda Navigator, launch Jupyter Labs.
+1. In Anaconda Navigator, launch Jupyter Labs.
-In Jupyter Labs, navigate to File > New > Terminal.
+2. In Jupyter Labs, navigate to File > New > Terminal.
 A new tab should open called “Terminal 1”.
 In this terminal, run the following commands.
 (NOTE: anytime you enter a command and see "Proceed ([y]/n)?" type "y")

-### For Mac:
  - conda create -n unitedway python=3.7
  - conda activate unitedway
  - conda config --add channels conda-forge
  - conda install poppler
  - conda install pandas
  - conda install xlrd

 ### For Windows:
+1. Navigate to Anaconda3(64-bit) > Anaconda Prompt(Anaconda3)
+2. Type in the following commands and press enter, then "y" for each command
  - conda create -n unitedway python=3.7
  - conda activate unitedway
  - conda config --add channels conda-forge
  - conda install -c conda-forge poppler
  - conda install pandas
  - conda install xlrd
+3. Close Anaconda Navigator, then re-open Anaconda Navigator

 ## Step 4: Open Jupyter Lab with your unitedway environment